 - 8.212 Many persons who appeared before the Commission stated in clear terms that reaching a political consensus that will facilitate devolution of power to be of critical importance, to further the process of reconciliation after the ending of LTTE terrorism, which was the main obstacle against achieving such a consensus for a long time. - 8.213 The issue of 'devolution' then is of national importance, affecting the people of the entire country.
 It is a matter on which the widest possible political consensus is required.
-It is the primary responsibility of the Government, in consultation with the public and the cooperation of all political parties to reach such a consensus through negotiations undertaken in good faith, without undue delay, bearing in mind the need to ensure and promote greater harmony and reconciliation within Sri Lanka, at this critical juncture of the country's history155. - 8.214 Historically, there has been a strong tradition of devolutionary and de-centralized governance, not necessarily based on ethnicity as such, but conceived and practiced in a manner that ensured both efficiency and broad basing of governance as well as national security.
-The principal constitutional framework within which devolution of powers is presently facilitated is the 13th Amendment to the Constitution.
-Numerous attempts have been made in the past to reach a wider political consensus on the issue of more devolution but that consensus has remained elusive.
+It is the primary responsibility of the Government, in consultation with the public and the cooperation of all political parties to reach such a consensus through negotiations undertaken in good faith, without undue delay, bearing in mind the need to ensure and promote greater harmony and reconciliation within Sri Lanka, at this critical juncture of the country's history 155. - 8.214 Historically, there has been a strong tradition of devolutionary and de-centralized governance, not necessarily based on ethnicity as such, but conceived and practiced in a manner that ensured both efficiency and broad basing of governance as well as national security.
+The principal constitutional framework within which devolution of powers is

-155 Rt.
+&lt;sup>155 Rt.
 Revd.
 Dr. Dulip Chickera before the LLRC at Colombo on 29th October 1020.